Emergency preparation for primary producers

 - Contact your insurer – if you are not covered for the emergency situation, find out if you can make a claim under your business interruption or income protection insurance.

-- Contact the Insurance Council of Australia (phone 1800 734 621) if you have questions about your policy or don't know who you are insurer is.
+- Contact the Insurance Council of Australia (phone 1800 734 621) if you have questions about your policy or don't know who your insurer is.

 - Check if your insurance policy: